corbtastik/todos-gateway/README.md

     </dependency>
 ```

 This library will be on the classpath and when Spring Boot starts it will automatically register with Eureka.
-When running locally with Eureka we don't need to provide config to fund the Eureka Server.
-However when we push to the cloud we'll need to local Eureka and that's done with the following config in ``application.yml|properties``
+When running locally with Eureka we don't need to provide config to find the Eureka Server.
+However when we push to the cloud we'll need to locate Eureka and that's done with the following config in ``application.yml|properties``

 ```yml
 eureka: